Tahourdin, Jill

 1950s – 1960s

-in preparation for the war.
-She is already widowed from her first marriage,
+as a hospital.
+She is already widowed from her first marriage, and her

 novelist Patrick Hamilton.
 Tragically, she and her fourth husband were killed